STEM Programs at Western

 Sydney Water

 Did you visit the Sydney Water booth?
-You would have learned about the many ways that a STEM career can save lives and protect our planet.
+You learned about the many ways that a STEM career can save lives and protect our planet.
 Sydney Water employs a diverse range of STEM professionals including Data Scientists, Engineers, Construction Managers, Cyber Security professionals and Environmental Scientists.

 AIE